To read more blogs, click here.

 According to industry research, freezing pipes account for roughly 18% of all water damage insurance claims.
 Before we get too far into another Edmonton winter season, it's important to know how to prevent and treat this common homeowner issue.

-Today, we're taking a look at a few steps to take and resources to reach out to if you suddenly find yourself needing to thaw more than your chilled hands this winter.
+Today, we're taking a look at a few steps to take - before and during winter, and resources to reach out to if you suddenly find yourself needing to thaw more than your chilled hands this winter.
 Ready to learn more?
 Let's get started!

 How to Prevent Frozen Pipes